GoogleCloudPlatform/terraform-cloud-client-api/infra/README.md

-% terraform-cloud-client-api

-# Tagline
+# Use a Cloud SDK Client Library

 Interact with Google Cloud using the Cloud SDK Client Libraries to transform and query information.

 ## Detailed

 This solution deploys a processing job, rendering service, and initial unprocessed data, which is then manipulated by the processing job to be viewed by the rendering service.
+This solution has been implemented in using Cloud SDK Client Libraries.

 ## Predeploy